kevinsimper/kevinsimper.dk/app/blog/posts/you-don't-need-the-latest-npm-package-of-everything.md

 if the package has been manipulated or if somebody tries to impersonate a author.

-We do have integrety checks right now in `package-lock.json`, but that is only a check that is generate when you download the package the first time so that you can check it against next time you download it on another machine.
+We do have integrity checks right now in `package-lock.json`, but that is only a check that it generates when you download the package the first time so that you can check it against next time you download it on another machine.

 ### Complain if the package you dependent on have changed signing key